Aman Faizal

 A collection of electronics experiments and smartphone repurposing projects — proof-of-concept builds, zero-cost hardware upgrades, and creative mods using off-the-shelf or salvaged components.

 Converted a retired Android phone into a Wi-Fi IP camera accessible over the local network.
-A zero-cost alternative to dedicated IP cameras — leveraging existing hardware and a streaming app.
+A zero-cost alternative to dedicated IP cameras.

-A POCO M3 with broken charging port, dead SIM, and broken GPS — repaired, debloated (85–90% MIUI removed), and mounted in a custom holder with an integrated 5W speaker and 10,000 mAh power bank.
-Runs Alexa for voice control; also operable from a WearOS watch.
+A POCO M3 with broken charging port, dead SIM, and broken GPS — repaired, debloated (85–90% MIUI removed), and mounted with an integrated 5W speaker and 10,000 mAh power bank.

 Added a rear LED strip to a POCO M3 to replicate the aesthetic of the Nothing Phone (1) glyph interface — purely hardware, no software modifications required.

-Integrated an external 5W speaker and 10,000 mAh power bank into a custom phone holder.
-Extended the power button externally for easy one-handed access in closed-lid configuration.
+Integrated an external 5W speaker and 10,000 mAh power bank into a custom phone holder with extended power button for easy one-handed access.

 "Technology should empower, not complicate."